mverboom/asker/Readme.md

 Normal will just show a time counter indicating how long the command has been running.
 When completed it will display the screen.
 Follow will also show the time counter and show the output of the command while it is running.
 After the command has completed it will display the screen.

+*variable*

+The name of the variable the output of the command should be assigned to.

 *command*

 The command to run.
 It is possible to use variables when defining the command.

 **Examples**

-Generate a process list and display the amount of time that has elapsed
+Generate a process list, assing it to variable LIST and display the amount of time that has elapsed

-`action = normal,ps -ef`
+`action = normal,%LIST%,ps -ef`

-Create a directory listing and sleep 5 seconds with the output showing on screen
+Create a directory listing and sleep 5 seconds with the output showing on screen and assigning it to variable DIR.

-`action = follow,ls -al;sleep 5`
+`action = follow,%DIR%,ls -al;sleep 5`

 Run the command the user has entered in a previous screen and is in the variable CMD